ashutoshmjain/gita/src/how.md

 <!-- markdownlint-disable-next-line -->
-> In the beginning there was `Om` - the spoken word.
-Then we discovered the written word.
-Published text was seen as collective memory - perpetuated forever.
-In Sanskrit, memory is called  `Smriti`.
-Thus the written scriptures were called `Smriti`.
+> In the beginning there was `Om` - the source.
+First spoken language took birth from this source.
+Just like a river, it gradually filled up the ocean of words - with many languages and many dialects.
+Humans learnt to talk, but everyone had to individually remember the contextual history.
+Then we discovered scribing.
+Published text was the collective memory.
+>
+> In Sanskrit, memory is called  `Smriti`.

 This web[^mission] publication aspires to dip into wisdom of  `Bhagvad Gita` - the original `Smriti` - from its history to its timelessness.
 It is a "clean internet" publication.

-`Arjun uvaach` means  `Arjuna` said ...
+`Arjun uvaach` - the name of this publication - means  `Arjuna` said ...

-`Arjuna` - the main character of `Mahabharata` - was a life-long friend and student of `Krishna` - the eighth incarnation of `Vishnu`.
+`Arjuna` was a life-long friend and student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
 And also the magical discernment once `Krishna` unveiled knowledge unto him.
 Their conversation, amidst the battlefield, is among the most potent narratives ever penned down - `Bhagvad Gita` - gods' song!

 At the end of this conversation, `Arjuna` said :